 The Company has only one qualified regular employee (see Note 2.13).
-The Company's obligation and cost of post-employment benefit was computed based on the provisions of R.A.
+In 2014 and prior years, the Company's obligation and cost of post-employment benefit was computed based on the provisions of R.A.
 No. 7641 discounted using relevant PDEx rate.
-Management believes that the difference between the alternative estimation done by the Company and that of projected unit credit method prescribed by PAS 19 (Revised) does not have any significant effect on the Company's financial statements.
+In 2015, the Company availed the services of an actuary to estimate its post-employment benefit obligation in accordance with PAS 19 (Revised) and the provisions of R.A.
+No. 7641 (see Note 2.13).
+Management determined that there is no significant difference between the 2015 and 2014 valuations as the resulting amount is reasonable approximation to the amounts recognized as liability.